Frequently Asked Questions

 What is provided in my room?

 Each room is provided with a bed, desk, and chair.
-Each room is equipped with a sink, cable tv, wireless internet service.
-Residents may check out tv cable cord from their RA.
+Each room is equipped with a sink and wireless internet service.
 Information regarding obtaining a residence hall phone will be available to you when you arrive on campus and will cost $100 per semester for the phone.
 All residents sign a phone contract when moving in and can request a phone in their room at that time.
 Room dimensions are 11 x 14.
-(See also: amenities & room/hall photos) Television channels provided are.
+(See also: Amenities)

 What size are the beds in the residence halls?